OSC/ood-documentation/develop/_sources/customizations.rst.txt

 By setting a colon delimited `OOD_ALLOWLIST_PATH` environment variable, the Job Composer, File Editor, and Files app respect the allowlist in the following manner:

-1. Users will be prevented from navigating to, uploading, downloading, viewing, or editing files that are not an eventual child of the allowlisted paths
+1. Users will be prevented from navigating to, uploading, downloading, viewing, or editing files that are not an eventual child of the allowed paths.
-2. Users will be prevented from copying a template directory from an arbitrary path in the Job Composer if the arbitrary path that is not an eventual child of the allowlisted paths
+2. Users will be prevented from copying a template directory from an arbitrary path in the Job Composer if the arbitrary path that is not an eventual child of the allowed paths.
 3. Users should not be able to get around this using symlinks

 We recommend setting this environment variable in ``/etc/ood/config/nginx_stage.yml`` as a YAML mapping (key value pairs) in the mapping (hash/dictionary) ``pun_custom_env`` i.e. below would a list that allows access to home directories, project space, and scratch space at OSC: